Stu-Ray/HEX/README.md

 - **PostgreSQL** strategy, whose original expert decision-makeing is a well-performed baseline, widely used as a standard to make optimization decisions according to the overall query costs.
 - **Quartet**, a learning-based execution decision model for databases, further incorporates operator information into its end-to-end learning framework for query compilation decisions.
 The decision accuracy of Quartet approaches is significantly lower compared to PostgreSQL in some cases.
 - **HEX** represents a transformative approach, optimizing in currently the smallest decision unit (expressions) in the database compilation executor:
-  - **Benchmarking**: In comparisons of decision accuracy, HEX outperformed all the above algorithms across datasets ranging from 0.1GB to 10.0GB.
+  - **Benchmarking**: In comparisons of decision accuracy, ExACT outperformed all the above algorithms across datasets ranging from 0.1GB to 10.0GB.
   - **Performance evaluation**: HEX demonstrated an average performance improvement of approximately 29% compared to PostgreSQL's expert decision execution mode in TPC-H workload of 1GB to 10GB, with a maximum improvement of around 55%.
   - **Generalization ability**: Tests on the JOB dataset indicate that HEX exhibits strong generalization capabilities.